11 Benefits of Hiking for Health and Well-Being

 It has always been the mission of Bearfoot Theory to get people outside to enjoy nature and outdoor activities.
 If you’re new to outdoor adventures and want to reap some of the benefits of outdoor exercise, hiking is a great place to start, and below we share some of the top benefits of hitting the trail.

-Hiking is great for cardiovascular health.
+The most obvious physical benefit of hiking is it’s great for cardiovascular health.
 Even light hiking can raise the heart rate to a moderate level which helps improve aerobic fitness and endurance.
 Over time, your body adjusts to new fitness levels and you can hike longer, faster, and harder without feeling as fatigued or out of breath.

 Hiking can also improve markers associated with cardiovascular health like blood pressure, blood sugar levels, and cholesterol.
 Studies have shown that going on regular moderate hikes can significantly reduce hypertension, improve glucose tolerance, and decrease ‘bad’ cholesterol levels over time.